kartoza/GeoHosting/docs/src/products/g3w/guide.md

       <br>

 Your updates will now be applied.
-Return to the cartographic client and launch the WebGIS to verify the updated configuration, including the newly defined overview map.
-Use the **View Map** icon from the project list to open the WebGIS and check changes in real time.
+Use the **View Map** icon from the project list to open the WebGIS to verify the updated configuration, including the newly defined **Overview Map**.

 <br>